Bella Ramsey: Advocacy

+Ramsey is a patron of Bamboozle Theatre, a Leicester-based company offering creative experiences for learning-disabled and autistic young people.
+They support the organisation's artistic and fundraising work, endorsing Eye of the Storm, a 2024 novel by Amy Mayo, and promoting a Crowdfunder campaign for Traces, an outdoor production designed for autistic audiences.

 Ramsey has used their platform to support the Palestinian cause.
-They signed a Queer Artists for Palestine letter calling for a ceasefire in Gaza, condemning "pinkwashing", and pledging to "stand firmly with [Palestinians] in their call for dignity and self-determination" and boycott Israel.
+They signed a Queer Artists for Palestine letter calling for a ceasefire in Gaza and pledging to "stand firmly with [Palestinians] in their call for dignity and self-determination".

-In response to the April 2025 UK Supreme Court ruling in For Women Scotland Ltd v The Scottish Ministers on the definition of woman in the Equality Act 2010 and subsequent EHRC guidance, Ramsey was one of over 400 film and television professionals to sign an open letter pledging "solidarity with the trans, non-binary and intersex communities" and condemning both actions.
+In response to the April 2025 UK Supreme Court ruling in For Women Scotland Ltd v The Scottish Ministers, Ramsey was one of over 400 film and television professionals to sign an open letter pledging "solidarity with the trans, non-binary and intersex communities and condemning both actions.

 Ramsey has also advocated for environmental protection.
 In 2019, they were appointed a Greenpeace Oceans Ambassador, promoting awareness of ocean conservation and sustainability.
-As part of this role, Ramsey contributed voice work to Turtle Journey (2020), a short animated film produced by Greenpeace and Aardman Animations, which highlights the threats faced by marine life due to climate change, plastic pollution, and destructive fishing practices.
+As part of this role, Ramsey contributed voice work to Turtle Journey (2020), a short animated film produced by Greenpeace and Aardman Animations.
 In 2024, Ramsey joined other public figures in signing an open letter opposing Shell's legal action against Greenpeace, describing the lawsuit as an attempt to suppress environmental activism.
-Ramsey advocated for a green rider for the filming of season 2 of The Last of Us, having the production adopt environmentally friendly practices, such as using electric vehicles and reducing waste.
+Ramsey advocated for a green rider for the second season of The Last of Us, which led the production to adopt environmentally friendly practices, including using electric vehicles and reducing waste.